jdefrance7/SeniorDesignProject/PX4/README.md

 3. Wait for the upload to complete.

-Read the [PX4 Developer's Guide](https://dev.px4.io/v1.9.0/en/setup/building_px4.html) section `Uploading Firmware` for more information.
+Read the [PX4 Developer's Guide](https://dev.px4.io/v1.9.0/en/setup/building_px4.html) section `"Uploading Firmware"` for more information.

 ### Testing